vtchris/project1/README.md

 ```
 ## User Story
-As a user, I want to be able to input search queries so that I can search Stack Overflow when I'm stuck.

 <ol>
     <li>Target audience is hungry people that are looking for a local place to eat based on certain criteria.</li>